Knee replacement: Denervation of the patella

 There is debate regarding denervating the patella.
 Anterior knee pain is thought to be related to the association of the patella and femoral component.
 Some surgeons believe that by using electrocautery to denervate the patella, it reduces the chance of anterior knee pain postoperatively.

 Patella resurfacing

-Many surgeons in the USA perform patella resurfacing routinely, while many surgeons in Asia and Europe do not.
+Many surgeons in the US perform patella resurfacing routinely, while many surgeons in Asia and Europe do not.
 Patella resurfacing is performed by removing the cartilage from the surface of the knee and replacing it with polyethylene.
 Surgeons who do not routinely resurface the patella do not believe that it is a significant contribution to pain, when there is no evidence of arthritis to the patellofemoral joint.
 Some surgeons believe it is not cost-effective routinely to resurface the kneecap and that routine patella resurfacing may lead to increased complications such as patella fracture.
 Other surgeons are concerned that patients with an unresurfaced patella may have increased pain postoperatively.
 A meta-analysis evaluating outcomes following patella resurfacing found that routine resurfacing more reliably relieves patient's pain.